 - Gardenia (Gardenia jasminoides)

 - Lilac (Syringa vulgaris)

 - Lily of the Valley (Convalaria majalis)

 - No matter how carefully you dry your plants, they will eventually lose their scent.
 Adding the essential oils will help, but if you want to make the fragrance last as long as possible, add some orris root to the mix.
 Orris root will pick up the scent of both the dried plants and the essential oils and release it slowly.

 - You can enjoy your sachets in the bath too.
-Just let them float or tie a string just long enough to anchor them under the faucet.
-Getting the sachets wet usually means the end of the scent, but if you want to try saving yours, be sure to let it dry thoroughly before storing.
+Just let them float or tie a string long enough to anchor them under the faucet.
+Getting the sachets wet usually means the end of the scent, but if you want to try saving yours, be sure to let it dry thoroughly before storing it.